pachyderm/pachyderm/doc/docs/1.11.x/reference/pachctl/pachctl_extract.md

 ### Options

 ```
   -h, --help            help for extract
+      --no-auth         don't extract the authentication information
+      --no-enterprise   don't extract the enterprise license information
       --no-objects      don't extract from object storage, only extract data from etcd
   -u, --url string      An object storage url (i.e. s3://...) to extract to.
 ```

 ### Options inherited from parent commands